sskibin22/My-malloc-Project/README.md

 TEST PLAN:
 ----------

 The properties of our library can be divided into two broad categories: those that the library exhibits when it is used as intended ("normal operations") and those it exhibits when the user attempts actions outside of the design intentions ("attempted breaks").
 This test plan states each property, followed by a description of how we verify that each property holds.
-Note that all test programs described below are called from the main() function of memgrind.c.
+Note that all test programs referenced below are called from the testing_menu() function of memgrind.c.

 1) Normal operations